tr3xxx/tr3xxx/README.md

     public void HelloWorld()
     {
-        Console.WriteLine("Thanks for checking out my profile! \n" + "Come on this journey with me as I continue improve my skills in computer science.");
+        Console.WriteLine("Thanks for checking out my profile! \n" + "Come on this journey with me as I continue to improve my skills in computer science.");
     }
 }